thelema/odb/README.md

 odb: a simple package installer for ocaml

-Odb aims to be 80% solution for automated ocaml package installation.
+Odb aims to be an 80% solution for automated ocaml package installation.

 ### Setup